Gigaspaces/xap-openspaces/examples/openspaces/helloworld/readme.txt

 Another option for deploying the hello world example is to use the Service Grid.
 The ant build file comes with an example of how to define a macro allowing to deploy a processing unit to the Service Grid.
-In order to deploy the processing unit, please start a single gsm and a single gsc (located under the bin directory) and then execute 'build.(sh/bat) deploy-local-helloworld'.
-The task will copy the processing unit directory under the 'deploy' directory located under the root of the product, and then run the deploy command against the running GSM.
+In order to deploy the processing unit, please start a single gsm and a single gsc (located under the bin directory) and then execute 'build.(sh/bat) deploy'.
+The task will bundle the processing unit directory into a jar file and deploy it onto the GSM.

 For more advance example, including different cluster topologies, please see the data example.